What is Agora?

 Mild but clinically diagnosed ADHD:

-Summary: Agora Prep offers programs that will enhance social intereactions, awareness and communication skills.
+Summary: Agora Prep offers programs that will enhance social interactions, awareness and communication skills.
 We have mindful games and activities that build communities of learners online and in person.

 This is a learning disability that can limit a child's ability to read and learn.
 It can have a variety of traits.
 A few of the main ones are impaired phonological awareness and decoding, problems with orthographic coding, and auditory short-term memory impairment.